Realme 11 Pro Series: Specs, Features, Launch Price And More

 Answer: The Realme 11 Pro Plus features a Dimensity 7050 chipset, a 200-megapixel main camera, 100W charging for the 5000mAh battery and a 6.7-inch FHD+ Curved AMOLED display.

-Answer: The Realme 11 Pro has a starting price of INR 23,999 for the base variant.
+Answer: The Realme 11 Pro has a starting price of THB 10,104 for the base variant.

 Answer: The Realme 11 Pro Plus differs from the Realme 11 Pro with its 200-megapixel triple rear camera, 100W charging and a 32-megapixel selfie camera.